meme2515/taxi_rides/README.md

 ## 2. Exploratory Data Analysis

-I analyzed fluctuations in taxi users to exclude abnormal dates from the training data.
 Because the data is limited to the month of January, I have found that new year's day, MLK day, and a blizzard in 2016 significantly affected the number of taxi users.
+I analyzed fluctuations in taxi users accordingly to exclude abnormal dates from the training data.

 ## 3. Feature Engineering

+I have selected start location, end location, trip distance, time of day, and day of the week from the original data as features for prediction, and created a feature matrix using the sklearn package.
+Because it was difficult to directly use lat-lon location as a feature, I have used the PCA algorithm to divide the rides into three groups: Lower, Midtown, and Upper Manhattan.
+The resulting features also indicate the speed of the ride and whether or not the ride happened in the weekend.

 ## 4. Model Selection

+In this part I have run various models such as constant prediction, linear regression, and tree regression and compared the root mean squared error of each model's prediction.
+As a result, I have found that tree regression outperforms all of the other models.
+It was also true that predicting speed directly resulted in lower rmse.
+This was useful because I could derive the ride duration by combining speed and distance (which was already provided as a feature).